Modules and Federal Aid; Partial or Complete

 Withdrawing from modules can be a partial or a complete withdrawal.
 Modules are any flex-class, flex-term, mini-term, mini-session where a class or classes in a program do not span the entire length of the school’s payment period used in disbursing federal grants and loans, or in other words, do not stretch from the first day of the term to the last day of the term.

-Specifically, this is referring to the university’s A, B, C, D, E, and F modules students take during any term.
-Though typically many of those modules are only offered in the summer, F modules are offered year-around often to distance learning students.
-This chart uses the summer of 2011 to demonstrate the various modules offered by the university.
+Specifically, this is referring to the university’s A, B, C, D, E, F, and M modules students take during any term.
+Though typically many of those modules are only offered in the summer, D, E, and F modules are offered year-around often to distance learning students.
+This chart uses the Summer of 2017 (2178) to demonstrate the various modules offered by the university.

 On October 29th, 2010, the Department of Education published final regulations on program integrity.
 These final regulations made some significant changes to the Title IV regulations.
 Tile IV funds affected by these regulations are Federal Pell Grants, FSEOG, assorted other grants and federal loans, i.e., Perkins and Stafford Loans.